rescript-react-native/rescript-react-native/src/apis/TimePickerAndroid.md

 ---
 id: apis/TimePickerAndroid
 title: TimePickerAndroid
-wip: true
 ---

-TimePickerAndroid has been removed from React Native.
+`TimePickerAndroid` has been removed from React Native.

 Please use [bindings](https://github.com/reason-react-native/datetimepicker) to the replacement